Shiriow/CryPro-ShiriMod/README.md

 ### Info
 Mod for Crystal Project, still WIP but a few classes are done: Warrior, Cleric, Monk, Fencer, Dervish, Aegis, Wizard

+Most weapon requirements were removed, and skills that used Dex or Agi for damage now use Str instead.